emacsmirror/lobsters/README.md

 ### use-package

-You can install `lobsters.el` directly from the repository.
+You can install directly from the repository.

 Add the following to your Emacs config: